nalbert9/Facial-Keypoint-Detection/README.md

 The project will be broken up into a few main parts in four Python notebooks:

-The project will be broken up into a few main parts in four Python notebooks:

 __Notebook 1__ : Loading and Visualizing the Facial Keypoint Data

 __Notebook 2__ : Defining and Training a Convolutional Neural Network (CNN) to Predict Facial Keypoints